 One of the best ways to attract quality employees to your small business is to offer high-quality employee benefits.
 As a family-owned, community-oriented organization, Anchor Bank understands the importance of providing quality benefits packages that help employees take their minds off of their financial future and allow them to focus on their work.

-• Cannot be claimed as a dependent on another individual’s tax return.
+3. Are you claimed as a dependent on another person's tax return?

 What is an HDHP?

-An HDHP is a high-deductible plan with an annual deductible no less than the amounts shown in the chart that follows.
+An HDHP is a health plan with an annual deductible no less than the amounts shown in the chart that follows.